dataforgoodfr/batch11_cartovegetation/README.md

 git switch project-init
 ```

-- Rename the file `.env.sample` to `.env` and update its variables using your configuration.
+- Copy then rename the file `.env.sample` to `.env` and update its variables using your configuration.

 - `.otb.env` contains variables that can also be tweaked.